-Arpaa Turup is a four-player card game from Somalia, whose name means "Four [packs of] Cards".
+Arba'a Turub is a four-player card game from Somalia, whose name means "Four [packs of] Cards".
 No doubt it is so called because it is played with a 144-card pack made up four identical 36-card packs.
 It was described to me by Alexey Lobashev, who obtained the information from Mohamed Hassan of Mogadishu (Muqdisho).
 Alexey Lobashev reported the name of this game as Arpaa Turup but M. Abasheikh assures me that there is no letter 'p' in Somali and that the spelling must be Arba'a Turub.

 Players and Cards